OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_details.rst

 Show/Hide Optimization Variables
 --------------------------------
 Selecting this button allows you to see your model's design variables, constraints, and objectives which are highlighted in purple.
-If your optimization variable is an Auto IVC, the Auto IVC cell will be highlighted as well.
+If your optimization variable is an Auto IVC, the Auto IVC cell will be highlighted as well which can be seen below.

 .. |hide| image:: images/model_opt_not_selected.png
     :align: middle